LucyLedezma/aws-capstone-/starter/.ipynb_checkpoints/README-checkpoint.md

 ## Standout Suggestions
-**TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.
   - Hyperparameter tunning  I did Hyperparameter tunning, I wanted to improve my model performance, so with this result I retrained a new model.
   - Model Profiling and Debugging: Futhermore, I performed this step, I really wanted to know how the model was trained and how the resources were used. for this step I wrote the train_hook.py script as the new  entry_point of the estimator.
   - Model Deployment:  The model is ready, but in the projects we have a team whose need to request the model and make predictions, so in order to demonstrate this skill I deployed the model into an enpoint.